 For Roche as well as BBC (which after the merger with ASEA from Sweden in 1987 changed their name to ABB) royalty income from their LCD patents became a substantial source of income.

 General Comments and events after my time at BBC

 Working at the forefront of a new technology is exciting.
 I could attend many conferences, learned to make presentations and was invited to lecture on topics relating to my work on LCDs.
 Early recognition was evident in that I received invitations to make presentations at UC Berkeley, at the IEEE EUROCON conference and organize a panel discussion at the École Polytechnique de l'Université de Lausanne (EPUL) in 1972.
 During several years I gave a lecture at the Technische Akademie Esslingen near Stuttgart, Germany.
-As the only Swiss among many German lecturers, it was gratifying to get good ratings there by participants from industry.
+As the only Swiss among many German lecturers, it was gratifying to get good ratings by participants from industry.

 I left BBC in 1980 to work in the field of telecommunications.
-In 1983 my former colleagues from the BBC Research Center invented the Super-Twisted Nematic LCD (STN-LCD), which made it possible to have passive matrix displays with many pixels and reasonably high resolution for the first time .
+In 1983 my former colleagues from the BBC Research Center invented the Super-Twisted Nematic LCD (STN-LCD), which made it possible to have passive-matrix flat-panel displays with many pixels and reasonably high resolution for the first time.
 STN LCDs were initially used in such products as the Nintendo Game Boy, cellular phones, viewfinders of cameras, etc. I like to believe that this invention was a successful follow-up of our earlier focus on improving matrix addressing of LCDs.
 The corresponding patent brought in millions from licenses.
 Shortly thereafter Videlec in Lenzburg ceased operations, and the LC staff at the BBC Research Center was reduced to a skeleton.